humnetlab/hawkes-process/README.md

 # Multivariate Hawkes Processes with Weekly Periodicity

-This repo provides a class `MHP` for doing basic experimentation with a Hawkes process.
-It works for both uni- and multivariate processes, and implements both synthetic sequence generation and parameter estimation of a known sequence.
-I use a MAP EM algorithm for parameter estimation that is described in [this unpublished report](https://stmorse.github.io/docs/6-867-final-writeup.pdf) for the univariate case, and [my masters thesis](https://stmorse.github.io/docs/orc-thesis.pdf) for the multivariate case.

-There is a blog post [here](https://stmorse.github.io/journal/Hawkes-python.html) describing more details, such as theoretical preliminaries and some suggested usage and further reading.
+This repo provides a class `MPHP` for estimation of multidimensional Hawkes processes with periodicity depending on the day of week, extending the formulation by Steven Morse found [here](https://github.com/stmorse/hawkes).
+The `MHP` class fits multidimensional Hawkes processes without periodicity.
+A comparison of the methods can be found [here](https://github.com/humnetlab/hawkes-process/blob/master/MPHP%20demonstration.ipynb).

 # Contents